vinceq-usgs/induced/README.md

 These input datasets can be found in the input/ directory.

+- dyfi.catalog.json: All events from ComCat with DYFI products from 2001 to 2016.
+GeoJSON format; each feature is an event.

 - polygon_is_14_ok_comb.txt: Area polygon for the Kansas-Oklahoma study area, from Moschetti.
 Space-delimited text file.

 - emm_c2_OK_KS.txt: List of event origins used for the ongoing study, from Moschetti(1).
 Tab-delimited text file.

-- dyfi.events.geojson: Origin information for the DYFI induced event list.
-These include events matched to the above dataset, and those included in the area polygon.
-GeoJSON format.

 Aggregated output
 ==============